cloudmesh-community/book/chapters/class/516/week3-arch.md

 * What can I do with __init__ and why is it used?
 * What is `cls` and `@classmethods`?
 * Why would one use `@statusmethod`?
+* Write a Provider.py class to interface with multipass.
+If you can for some reason not use multipass, emulate its behavior wile using print statements.

 #### Python Modules

 This can be completed at a later time throughout the class

-* What is a setup.py file
+* What is a setup.py file (use google)
 * What is the difference between `pip install .` and `pip install -e .`
 * How do I uninstall a python module?
 * My python virtual environment is broken, What do you do now?
+* Use the command `cms sys generate comamnd` and create a new command.
+  Inspect the code that is generated.
+Take a look at setup.py We create this all for you automatically ;-)

-We will be discussing these question in the Labs (online/and residential).
+We will be discussing these questions in the Labs (online/and residential).

 ### Graded Activities